sdgilley/content-maintenance/docs/create-update-auth.md

 # Create/update a GitHub access token

+ARCHIVE ONLY - GH ACCESS TOKEN NO LONGER NEEDED
 The scripts in this repo require the use of a github token to authenticate.
 Use these steps to create the token.
 When the token expires, redo the same steps to create a new token.

 ## Create a GitHub token